 Management has considered the possibility of a weaker than the anticipated growth rate which may occur if the Group and its segments do not perform as per expected results.
-The effect of bearish future growth performance is not expected to have an adverse impact on forecasts included in the budget, where a reduction in 100 basis point of the growth rate used would not result in an additional impairment of the balance.
+The effect of bearish future growth performance is not expected to have an adverse impact on forecasts included in the budget, where a reduction in 100 basis point of the growth rate used would result in an additional impairment of RM5,465,000 (2020: Nil).